archesproject/arches-her/README.md

 A number of guidance documents are available in `arches_her/media/guides` that can be used to help users understand how to use the system.
 These documents are in PDF format and can be linked to within your implementation if you do not have your own help documentation.

 An example of how to include them within your implementation can be found in the index.htm template, which includes a link to the introduction guide.

+# Project Specific Styling

+For information, there are currently 2 project css/scss files for styling, this is in preparation for future scss migration:

+## - project.scss
+Used for the Arches-HER landing page.
+There are 3 other required related files: _project-breakpoints.scss, _project-functions.scss and _project-variables.scss.

+## - project.css
+Used for the rest of the site where the project.css is imported by the base.htm template.